kercre123/wire-picovoice-pod/README.md

 - Nintendo Switch with L4T Ubuntu
 - Desktop with Ryzen 5 3600, 16 GB RAM with Ubuntu 22.04
 - Laptop with mobile i7
+- Late 2009 iMac with Core 2 Duo
 - Android Devices
 	- Pixel 4, Note 4, Razer Phone, Oculus Quest 2, OnePlus 7 Pro, Moto G6, Pixel 2
+	- If you run into an error when trying to execute start.sh, please open an issue.
+This is a Picovoice Leopard issue and can be solved by editing the leopard module.
 	- [Termux](https://github.com/termux/termux-app) proot-distro: Use Ubuntu, make sure to use a port above 1024 and not the default 443.
 	- Linux Deploy: Works stock, just make sure to choose the arch that matches your device in settings.
 Also use a bigger image size, at least 3 GB.